BAMresearch/aRTist-handbook/source/tutorial_virtual_scene.rst

 .. |icon-open| image:: pictures/icons/16x16/document-open-folder.png

 *aRT*\ ist comes with a sample library that contains some surface models that we can already use.
-Let's loads the *Rotor*.
+Let's load the *Rotor*.

 .. note:: Click the |icon-library| :guilabel:`Library` button in the toolbar or choose from the menu: :guilabel:`File` → :guilabel:`Open Library...`.